The best cooling fans offer much-needed respite in warmer weather and keep you cool at a much lower cost than air conditioners.

-The Goldair 117cm Wifi Enabled Tower Fan is a high-tech fan the focuses on convenient cooling with its wifi capability, Goldair app integration, and digital temperature display.
+The Goldair 117cm Wifi Enabled Tower Fan is a high-tech fan that focuses on convenient cooling with its wifi capability, Goldair app integration, and digital temperature display.

 But that doesn’t mean it’s all talk, it does an excellent job at what you want a fan to do, cooling down the room.
 It has 3 speed settings and 4 wind modes to help you find the perfect combination for your personal cooling preferences.

 It does all of this in a modern and sleek package that can be tucked into a corner while still delivering powerful airflow across the entire room.
 This is perfect when you consider the oscillation mode which delivers the airflow evenly across a wide-angle.